Kuatsu Logo

 Let's be honest: The elephant in the room is still Google Analytics.
 We are already too accustomed to this powerful tool.
 Unfortunately, it is among all the tools you can integrate into your website the one that handles user data the most carelessly.
 Various court rulings have now also ensured that the use of Google Analytics in the EU is practically impossible.

-A privacy-friendly alternative we use is the tool Simple Analytics from the Dutch company of the same name.
-Simple Analytics completely refrains from setting cookies.
-When the website is opened, a script from Simple Analytics is retrieved (from European servers), which takes over the task of tracking the user during their website visit.
+A privacy-friendly alternative we use is the tool Plausible Analytics from the Estonian company of the same name.
+Plausible Analytics completely refrains from setting cookies.
+When the website is opened, a script from Plausible is retrieved (from European servers), which takes over the task of tracking the user during their website visit.
 However, it explicitly refrains from tracking the IP address or other personal data.
 The tracking is done entirely via the HTTP referrer.
 Without getting too deep into technical details, you can learn more here if you're interested.

 Google Maps